FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/sso.md

 We also provide an API for interacting with the SSO users.
 See [the docs](/guide-api.html#sso-user-structure).

+Note that when using Secure SSO, users are automatically created behind the scenes on page load.
+You do not have to bulk import your users.

 ### Option Two - Simple SSO

 The alternative to Secure SSO is to simply pass the user information to the commenting widget.
-They won't actually be logged in, but it will appear as so in the commenting widget.
-The reason for this is we can't actually create a "session" - however instead we will email them when they take action like commenting or voting to verify their activity, without ever asking them for their username or email.

-Note that providing an email with Simple SSO is not required, however by default their comments will show as "Unverified".
+Providing an email with Simple SSO is not required, however without this their comments will show as "Unverified".

-However, if invalid information is provided, for example: An email is provided along with a username, Bob.
-However, there is already a FastComments user with the user Bob.
-So, when the user goes to comment, they would get an error to pick a different username.
-This is one of the trade-offs of using Simple SSO.

-This is due to the fact that when providing an email, we seamlessly create an account for the user.
-However, if only a username is provided, we will not.
-Please note that the user will be sent a welcome email to verify their account.
-If they wish, they can also delete their account and keep their comment.
+<sup>Note!</sup> As of early 2022 usernames with Simple SSO do not need to be unique across all of FastComments.com.

 Ideally, Simple SSO should only be picked when developing on a platform that doesn't provide backend access.